-Manage DSAR responsively and transparently.
+Manage data subject requests responsively and transparently.
 See all pending, in-progress and processed requests at a glance, and monitor processing by processors in just a few clicks using our integrated workflow.

-The GDPR strengthens and expands the rights and freedoms of data subjects in order to give them full control over their personal data.
-In addition to the right of access, erasure and rectification, the GDPR creates new rights such as the right to data portability, the right to object to profiling, and the right to restrict processing.
+The General Data Protection Regulation (GDPR) improves the rights and freedoms of data subjects to give them complete control over their personal data.
+In addition to the existing rights of access, erasure, and rectification, the GDPR creates new rights, such as the right to portability, the right to object to profiling, and the right to restrict processing.

-Find out how Data Legal Drive will make it easier to manage and deal with data subject requests.
+Find out how Data Legal Drive allows you to manage and respond to data subjects’ requests.

 See more features